sarika2446/ece4160/lab11.md

 <img width="752" alt="Screen Shot 2023-05-17 at 8 55 36 PM" src="https://github.com/sarika2446/ece4160/assets/123786420/8b992c59-ae27-4b39-a757-d409884ac207">

 I then implemented the member function perform_observation_loop of class RealRobot.
 I ended up taking 20 measurements for each rotation instead of 18 because I found that to be the most accurate for my robot.
+I was able to reuse my code from Lab 9 for this.

     def perform_observation_loop(self, rot_vel=120):
         """Perform the observation loop behavior on the real robot, where the robot does